LucasTheRed/dac-amp-project/README.md

 *To be populated after first board bring-up.*

-Planned measurements: output noise floor, THD+N vs. frequency, crosstalk, frequency response, power supply rejection.
+Planned: output noise floor, THD+N vs. frequency, crosstalk (L/R), frequency response 20 Hz–20 kHz, PSRR on the analog rail, output impedance.

 ---

 ## Full writeup

-A detailed post covering the whole design process — what worked, what didn't, what I'd do differently — will be published here when the project is complete: [link TBD]
+A detailed post covering the whole design process  will be published here when the project is complete: [link TBD]

 ---

 ## Tools used

-- KiCad [version] for schematic and PCB
+- KiCad for schematic and PCB
-- [Audio analyzer tool, e.g. REW or ARTA] for measurements
+- [Audio analyzer, e.g. REW / ARTA] for measurements
-- [Any simulation tools]
+- LTSpice for simulation
+- Octave GNU for future EQ filter testing

 ---